tlenex/node-busmq/README.md

 });
 ```

-## Persistency
+## Persistable

 It is possible to persist arbitrary objects to the bus.
-Persistifying an object defines a set of properties on the object that are tracked for modification.
+A persistable object defines a set of properties on the object that are tracked for modification.
 When
 saving a dirty object (where dirty means that some tracked properties have changed) only those dirty properties are
 persisted to the bus.
-Loading a persistent object reads all of the latest persisted properties.
+Loading a persistable object reads all of the latest persisted properties.

 ```javascript
 bus.on('online', function() {